peakshift/bitcoin-ux/payments/_intro.md

 The fee recomendation in your application can cause senders to end up over paying in fees, or wait long periods of time to get their traansactions confirmed.

-#### Selecting the fee rate
+#### Selecting the fee-rate

-The application can automaticly estimate a fee and set it for the sender which would prioritse the transaction to be incldued in a block as soon as possible.
-Since the fee rate may vary if there is high demand for blockspace you can present senders with more fine grained fee controls so they can set the priority of when the transaction is confirmed themselves.
+The application can automatically estimate a fee and set it for the sender which would prioritise the transaction to be included in a block as soon as possible.
+Since the fee rate may vary if there is high demand for  you can present senders with more fine grained fee controls so they can set the priority of when the transaction is confirmed themselves.

 Whichever method you use, it is important that the amount that will be paid is communicated clearly.